Jay Cooke: Summer home

 Jay Cooke's summer home, on Gibraltar Island, Ohio.

 Cooke owned a summer home, constructed in 1864–65 and still standing, on the small island of Gibraltar in the Lake Erie harbor of Put-in-Bay, Ohio.
 John Brown's son Owen was winter caretaker for some years.
 The island was a lookout for Commodore Perry during the Battle of Lake Erie in 1813.

 Philanthropy

-A devout Episcopalian, Cooke regularly gave 10 percent (a tithe) of his income for religious and charitable purposes.
+A devout Episcopalian, Cooke regularly tithed 10 percent of his income for religious and charitable purposes.
 He donated funds to the Philadelphia Divinity School and for the building of Episcopal churches.
 These include St. Paul's Episcopal Church in Elkins Park, Pennsylvania, and St. Paul's Episcopal Church on South Bass Island, across the bay from his summer home on Gibraltar.
 After he had been forced to give up his Ogontz estate in bankruptcy, he later repurchased it and converted it into a school for girls.